DaniPulidoE/power-series-rings-and-completion/README.md

 ## 4. Methods and Approach

+- Studying core algebraic constructions, such as tensor products, inverse limits, and completions.
+- Conducting a literature review on commutative Noetherian local rings.
+- Synthesizing findings from multiple sources into a cohesive 40-page LaTeX manuscript.

 ## 5. Bibliography
 [1] Atiyah, M. F. and Macdonald, I. G., Introducción al álgebra conmutativa, Editorial Reverté, S.A., 1973.